 Power Sharing Among Governments at Different Levels

 What is power-sharing among different levels of government?
-It is the essence of a federal structure where a central government is looking upon the national affairs and provincial or state governments looking after their respective states’ affairs.
+It is the essence of a federal structure where a central government is looking upon the national affairs and provincial or state governments look after their respective states’ affairs.
 Going through our study notes on Power Sharing in Class 10, you must understand the concept of the federal structure of power which is necessary for facilitating power-sharing amongst different levels in a government.
 In India, for example, there are further divisions of power taking in panchayats and municipalities.